-Video revenue for the years ended December 31, 2022 and 2021 was \$3,281,306 and \$3,526,205, respectively.
+Video revenue for the years ended December 31, 2023 and 2022 was \$3,072,011 and \$3,281,306, respectively.
 Video revenue is derived principally through monthly charges to residential customers of our video services.
-Revenue is impacted by rate increases, promotional offerings, changes in the number of customers, additional services sold to our existing customers, and changes in programming packages.
-Additionally, the allocation of revenue between the residential offerings is impacted by changes in the standalone selling price of each performance obligation within our promotional bundled offers.

-Video revenue decreased \$244,899 (7%) for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+Video revenue decreased \$209,295 (6%) for the year ended December 31, 2023 compared to the year ended December 31, 2022.
 The decrease was due primarily to a decline in video customers, partially offset by higher average recurring video revenue per video customer, primarily driven by certain rate increases.